-Now restart SSH
+Now restart SSH with the following Command (in sudo su): /etc/init.d/ssh restart

-Code (in sudo su): /etc/init.d/ssh restart
+And you’re all set.

 Backup Script

 The back-up system of the server is a requirement for 2 of the 3 SLAs we have with Plaintech UK.
 Medium and Heavy SLA’s.
-The script :
+The script: